Book Now

 Overview

-If you're seeking an unparalleled Himalayan experience, the short Annapurna Circuit Trekking is your answer.
-Established in 1977 AD, the Short AC trek route has carved a special place in the hearts of adventure enthusiasts and offers a unique blend of natural beauty, cultural immersion, and physical challenge.
+If you're seeking an unparalleled Himalayan experience, the short Annapurna Circuit Trek is your answer.
+Established in 1977, the Short AC trek route has carved a special place in the hearts of adventure enthusiasts, offering a unique blend of natural beauty, cultural immersion, and physical challenge.

 Highlights of Short Annapurna Circuit Trek: 9 Days